Cathode ray tube: Color CRTs

 Trinitron CRTs were different from other color CRTs in that they had a single electron gun with three cathodes, an aperture grille which lets more electrons through, increasing image brightness (since the aperture grille does not block as many electrons), and a vertically cylindrical screen, rather than a curved screen.

 The three electron guns are in the neck (except for Trinitrons) and the red, green and blue phosphors on the screen may be separated by a black grid or matrix (called black stripe by Toshiba).

-The funnel is coated with aquadag on both sides while the screen has a separate aluminum coating applied in a vacuum.
+The funnel is coated with aquadag on both sides while the screen has a separate aluminum coating applied in a vacuum, deposited after the phosphor coating is applied, facing the electron gun.
 The aluminum coating protects the phosphor from ions, absorbs secondary electrons, providing them with a return path, preventing them from electrostatically charging the screen which would then repel electrons and reduce image brightness, reflects the light from the phosphors forwards and helps manage heat.
 It also serves as the anode of the CRT together with the inner aquadag coating.
 The inner coating is electrically connected to an electrode of the electron gun using springs, forming the final anode.
 The outer aquadag coating is connected to ground, possibly using a series of springs or a harness that makes contact with the aquadag.

 Shadow mask

 The shadow mask absorbs or reflects electrons that would otherwise strike the wrong phosphor dots, causing color purity issues (discoloration of images); in other words, when set up correctly, the shadow mask helps ensure color purity.
 When the electrons strike the shadow mask, they release their energy as heat and x-rays.
-If the electrons have too much energy due to an anode voltage that is too high for example, the shadow mask can warp due to the heat, which can also happen during the Lehr baking at approx. 435 °C of the frit seal between the faceplate and the funnel of the CRT.
+If the electrons have too much energy due to an anode voltage that is too high for example, the shadow mask can warp due to the heat, which can also happen during the Lehr baking at ~435 °C of the frit seal between the faceplate and the funnel of the CRT.

 Shadow masks were replaced in TVs by slot masks in the 1970s, since slot masks let more electrons through, increasing image brightness.
 Shadow masks may be connected electrically to the anode of the CRT.
 Trinitron used a single electron gun with three cathodes instead of three complete guns.
 CRT PC monitors usually use shadow masks, except for Sony's Trinitron, Mitsubishi's Diamondtron and NEC's Cromaclear; Trinitron and Diamondtron use aperture grilles while Cromaclear uses a slot mask.
 Some shadow mask CRTs have color phosphors that are smaller in diameter than the electron beams used to light them, with the intention being to cover the entire phosphor, increasing image brightness.
 Shadow masks may be pressed into a curved shape.